 This counterintuitive advice comes from experienced pitchers who understand host psychology.

-When you make it easy to say no to your guesting request, you break any tension that the host may already be feeling.
+When you make it easy to say no to your guesting request, you break any tension the host may already be feeling.

 Paradoxically, reducing pressure increases responses.